THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

-No big loss for Klal Yisroel.
-The pig did not taste that good anyway.
+No big loss for Klal Yisroel -- The pig did not taste that good anyway.

 But what is the end result that Klal Yisroel really seeks from the Aimishteh?
 Do we actually want Him to descend to the earth, to take up residence in His temple in Yerushalayim Ir Hakoidesh?
-Do really we want Him to gather all of Am Yisroel from the four corners of the earth, including the lost tribes, which include the Bnei Menashe from India, the Bnei Dan from Africa, the Navaho from America, and the Taliban from Afghanistan and Pakistan?
-Or do we simply want Him to give us health, make us wealthy, give us a 52 inch LED backlit LCD television with direct access to Netflix and the Internet, and help us win in our upcoming defense against accusations of misappropriation of investment funds?
+Do we really want Him to gather all of Am Yisroel from the four corners of the earth, including the lost tribes, which include the Bnei Menashe from India, the Bnei Dan from Africa, the Navaho from America, and the Taliban from Afghanistan and Pakistan?
+Or do we simply want Him to give us health, make us wealthy, give us a new 55 inch LCD LED television with direct access to Netflix and the Internet, and help us win in our upcoming defense against accusations of misappropriation of investment funds?
 In other words – are we, in our lives, embracing the Divine for cosmic purposes, or do we simply seek material benefits?
 Are we motivated by the Oilum Habah, or by the Oilum Hazeh?

 This was the subject of a famous Machloikess between Rish Lakish and Rav Huna.
 As brought down in a Gemara in Baytzah, Rish Lakish suffered from a weight problem, Rachmana Letzlan.
 As he aged, he stomach grew, and when he turned fifty, his shul told him that they would charge him a double membership fee since he always took up two seats.
 According to Rish Lakish, this was a form of profiling and discrimination, and he refused to pay.
 Rav Huna, the President of the Shul, argued that Rish Lakish, while taking up two seats, was definitely Oiver on Baal Toisiph, likely Oiver on Baal Tashchis, and was probably a Baal Keri.